 The first story features a lobster, and my father.
-Several years ago, I caught a lobster from the local beach and decided to cook it for dinner with my family—yes, I am not a vegan because I still eat some seafood; I will explain later.
+Several years ago, I caught a lobster from the local beach and decided to cook it for dinner with my family—yes, I still eat some seafood; I will explain later.
 I decided I wanted to dispatch the lobster with a knife before placing it into the steamer pot to minimize suffering.
 My father objected, perhaps turned off from the thought of the violent act.
 But I thought it would be better for the lobster.
 After attempting to kill the lobster, I remember seeing my father exhibit a look of guilt and sorrow.

 The second story involves a rat, and a close friend and neighbor.
 A friend’s mother asked me to dispose of a living rat that was snared by a trap in their backyard.
 Undaunted by the situation, I went over to help them out.
 I placed the rat into a bucket, concluding that the easiest method to kill it would be to drown it.
 As I executed the plan, my friend’s mother was clearly distressed by the experience, and my friend, even more so.
 He retreated indoors, unable to witness the act.
 I will never forget the look on his face after I returned inside: a look of horror and trauma, as if he had just witnessed a murder.